r-neal-kelly/nkr_docs/include/markdown/index.md

 This library avoids using exceptions and instead favors a much simpler yet still helpful error-code system.
 Firstly, there are few error-codes to speak of as the `assert` is the most commonly used error-prevention method.
 However for those errors that often go beyond the programmer's code, such as allocating memory, our error-codes provide a similar yet far-less intrusive and more efficient method of helping to remind the programmer to check for the potential error.

 This library is in the early stages of development, but what better time to start end-user documentation?
-For this reason many parts of the library remain undocumented as I am still designing them.
+For this reason many parts of the library remain undocumented as I am still designing them, but almost everything in the following list has an implementation although it has not been fully documented.
+For implementation, please visit the open source code [here on GitHub.](https://github.com/r-neal-kelly/nkr)

 #### Basics
 - nkr::bool_t